-Jewish Disability Awareness & Inclusion Month
+Jewish Disability, Acceptance, Awareness and Inclusion Month

 JDAIM is a unified effort among Jewish communities worldwide to raise awareness and foster inclusion of people with disabilities in ALL aspects of communal life.
 It is an opportunity to celebrate our commitment to diversity and removing barriers, as well as connecting with our Jewish values.